MacBook Pro (Intel-based): Reception

 One reviewer criticized the decision to underclock the ATI Mobility Radeon X1600 graphics card by about 30% its original speed.
 The notebook was also noted for running hot.
 Users complained that upgrading system memory was harder than in older Apple notebooks.
 Since the dimensions for the 15-inch MacBook Pro were tweaked slightly from the 15-inch PowerBook G4, older accessories such as notebook sleeves did not work with the new models.
 Some users noted a slight flickering when the screen was on lower brightness settings.
 Apple increased the battery capacity by 10 Wh, going from 50 in the PowerBook G4 to 60, but the more powerful Core Duo CPU required more power.
 Battery life therefore remained about the same as in previous models, at three-plus hours.

 2007–2008 model GPU problems

-Models of the MacBook Pro built from 2007 to early 2008 (15") / late 2008 (17") using the Nvidia 8600M GT chip reportedly exhibited failures in which the GPU die would detach from the chip carrier, the chip would detach from the logic board.
+Models of the MacBook Pro built from 2007 to approximately October of 2008 (mid 2007 to early 2008 15" and 17" models) using the Nvidia 8600M GT chip reportedly exhibited failures in which the GPU die would detach from the chip carrier, the chip would detach from the logic board.
 The issue has been mitigated by some users by keeping the notebook cooler by means of less intensive use or alternative fan settings.
 Apple initially ignored reports, before admitting to the fault and replacing logic boards free of charge for up to 4 years after the purchase date.
 NVIDIA also confirmed the issue, and previously manufactured replacement GPUs, which some users have replaced themselves.